Individualized Technical Assistance

 Core Component–Specific TA

-Targeted assistance to strengthen one or more of the five Assessment Center Framework components:
+Targeted assistance to strengthen one or more Assessment Center Framework components:

 • Single Point of Contact (Referral)